 Invariably, new arrivals find harbour in pockets of familiar cultural settlement while the homeland Aboriginal culture is laid bare for all to share but largely overlooked.

 Conflicts and intolerance within multi-cultural Australia suggest a need for our authentic and historic national roots to be embraced, stretching back far beyond 230 years of colonial settlement.

 So where might you belong?

 Wisdom is found in the basic belief that Aboriginal Peoples are born one with and belonging to their country, irrespective of where they are living on our continent.

-It is in places like Uluru, a small inland village or within the world’s greatest pastoral stations, that far horizons open to expansive thought and a personal sense of belonging to an extraordinary Australian homeland.
+It is in places like Uluru, a small inland village or within the world’s greatest pastoral stations, that our minds open to a personal sense of belonging.
+To an extraordinary Australian homeland.